OBOFoundry/OBOFoundry.github.io/principles/fp-002-format.md

 ### Counter-examples

-An ontology that is in Frames format.
+An ontology that is in Frames format, OWL/XML, or OWL Manchester Syntax.

 ## Criteria for review

 The ontology is available in at least one of the following formats:

 - OBO Format
-- OWL or OWL2 concrete syntax
+- OWL or OWL2 RDF/XML
-    - RDF/XML
-    - OWL2-XML
-    - OWL2-Manchester Syntax

 ## History